 When I started Thrifty Hustler, I was really confused with all the jargon that I read online.

 However, when I started following and reading articles from fellow bloggers, specifically about their blogging journey, then I get to understand the process more.

 Bloggers wrote the blogging processes based on their experiences and they used layman’s terms which made it easier for starters to easily understand how it works.

-Read their blogs, observe their designs, list down the things that you like to adapt, take their best practices, and apply that to your blog.
+Read their blogs, observe their designs, list down the things that you like to adopt, take their best practices, and apply them to your blog.